kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 there is more risk to node stability expected.
-This change is of particular interest to be tested in the alpha period by end users, and is why it is still included with opt-in even though the risks are higher. <<[UNRESOLVED update with real stress test results]>> For a hypothetical node with the max 110 pods all stuck in a simultaneous 1s maximum CrashLoopBackoff, API requests to change the state transition would increase from ABC requests/10s to NNN requests/10s, and since the maximum backoff would be lowered, would exhibit up to NNN requests in excess every 300s (5 minutes), or an extra A.B requests per second once all pods reached their max cap backoff. <<[/UNRESOLVED]>>
+This change is of particular interest to be tested in the alpha period by end users, and is why it is still included with opt-in even though the risks are higher. <<[UNRESOLVED update with new findings]>> For a hypothetical node with the max 110 pods all stuck in a simultaneous 1s maximum CrashLoopBackoff, API requests to change the state transition would increase from ABC requests/10s to NNN requests/10s, and since the maximum backoff would be lowered, would exhibit up to NNN requests in excess every 300s (5 minutes), or an extra A.B requests per second once all pods reached their max cap backoff. <<[/UNRESOLVED]>> <<[UNRESOLVED ifttt
+benchmarking: add benchmarking details for this case too]>> <<[/UNRESOLVED]>>

 ## Design Details